lovetravelmoney/website/_posts/2019-02-16-winter-in-blarney.md

 date: 2019-02-16 23:54:57 +0000

 ---
 On Jan 30th, 2019 Blarney, Ireland was covered in a lovely blanket of snow.
 The whole village turned into a magical, winter wonderland.

 <iframe width="800" height="450" src="https://www.youtube.com/watch?v=BxkxFm708-c" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 We filmed a short video while taking Rob's dog Honey for a walk through the snow, which she loved!

-subscribe on YouTube for more videos featuring amazing travel adventures, tips on how to work remotely and travel the world full time.
+If you enjoyed the video above, [subscribe on YouTube](https://www.youtube.com/channel/UCfgcRnij1bCc0fN4qR-J6QQ?sub_confirmation=1) for more videos featuring amazing travel adventures, tips on how to work remotely and travel the world full time.

 Follow us @